It’s time to go dairy free

 “Do the best you can until you know better.
 Then when you know better, do better.” – Maya Angelou.

 Many people are unaware of what goes into milk production, and that’s precisely how the industry likes it.
-Instead, it’s time to know better so we can do better.
+It’s time to know better so we can do better.

 Calves lie close to each other in their resting area on a concrete floor scattered with wood chips, at a dairy farm located in Chile.